gravitational/workshop/k8sprod.md

 **NOTE:** Sometimes it makes sense to retry forever.
 In this case make sure to set a proper pod restart policy to protect from accidental DDOS on your cluster.

-### Production pattern: Circuit Breaker
+### Production Pattern: Circuit Breaker

+In this example we will explore a more generic production pattern that's not necessarily Kubernetes-specific but we'll be using our local Kubernetes cluster to play with it.
+The pattern is called "circuit breaker".

-In this example, our web application is an imaginary web server for email.
+Our web application is an imaginary web server for email.
 To render the page, our frontend has to make two requests to the backend:

-* Talk to the weather service to get current weather
+* Talk to the weather service to get current weather.
-* Fetch current mail from the database
+* Fetch current mail from the database.

+We will make the following assumptions:

+* The weather service is auxiliary and its downtime shouldn't affect the whole system.
-If the weather service is down, user still would like to review the email, so weather service is auxilliary, while current mail service is critical.
+* The mail service is critical and users should still be able to view mail if weather service is down.

-Here is our frontend, weather and mail services written in python:
+Here is our frontend, weather and mail services written in Python:

-**Weather**
+**Weather Service Backend**

 ```python
 from flask import Flask